|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 Even if you aren’t anticipating your menstrual period, come prepared for it.
 We recommend you bring some sandwich-size zip-loc™ bags.
 These bags can be used to store feminine products during the day while you are on the river and can be disposed of when you reach camp.
 (For tampon users: o.b. ® tampons are ⅓ the size of regular tampons, tuck discreetly into pockets and have less paper wrapping.)
 Many women suggest bringing a small supply of baby wipes.
 We provide some feminine products on most trips for emergencies.

 You may want to bring a small waterproof bag to hold your camera and other items you might need during the day.
-While most rafting-specific bags are designed to be waterproof, you may wish to place your camera in a zip-loc™ plastic bag or waterproof casing for additional protection.
+While most rafting-specific bags are designed to be waterproof, you may also wish to place your camera in a durable, waterproof casing for additional protection.
 We also strongly recommend you take out a rider on your homeowner’s policy to cover your camera—especially if it’s fine equipment.
 Make sure to bring additional memory cards, batteries and any other extras you will need.
 Disposable waterproof and panorama cameras are also a fun option.
 You are welcome to recharge your camera at night (at the OARS American River Outpost only) once all activities have concluded.

 Electronics & Technology